zyy-cn/darknet_interface/README.md

 $ cd ..
 ```
 after do this you can get "libdetector.so"(for CPP) and "libdetector_c.so"(for C) in darknet_interface/lib.
-Note that your must compile and install OPENCV(version 3.3.1 or before) firstly if you want to use it, and **macro definition "-DOPENCV" should be added** when those two shared libraries compiled by setting "IS_USE_OPENCV" to "1" in gcc.sh.
+Note that your must compile and install OPENCV(version 3.3.1 or before) firstly if you want to use it, and **macro definition "-DOPENCV" should be added** by setting "IS_USE_OPENCV" to "1" in gcc.sh.
 If you decide to use GPU and CUDNN on step 1, **don't forget to add "-DGPU" and "-DCUDNN" correspondly** by setting "IS_USE_GPU" and "IS_USE_CUDNN" to "1", And "0" if you don't mean to.

 #### step 3.
 Run demo
 you can run c++ demo, which allow you to do detect in webcam, video or single image file: